What can you do with goat milk?

 22. Goat Cheese Soufflé

 I am not a very ‘fancy’ eater.
 We cook basic southern cooking around our home.
-So when words like soufflé start flying around, I usually become a little intimidated.
+When words like soufflé start flying around, I usually become a little intimidated.
 It isn’t that they don’t look wonderful.
 I’m just unfamiliar with making them.

 23. Cottage Cheese

-I am a cottage cheese nut.
+I am a cottage cheese lover.
 I love it with tomatoes, I love it with pineapple or peaches, and I like it by itself.
 Basically, I can eat cottage cheese anytime.

-So when I learned that you could make cottage cheese out of goat’s milk, I got really excited.
-If you are a cottage cheese nut, like myself, then you’ll be very interested in this as well.
-Here is the recipe to get you started.
+When I learned that you could make cottage cheese out of goat’s milk, I got really excited.
+If you are a cottage cheese lover, like me, then you’ll be very interested in this recipe as well.

 Well, there you have it for today.
-I’ve offered up 23 ways to put your goat milk to good use.
+I’ve offered up 23 goat’s milk uses.
 I hope you enjoy them and maybe even find a new favorite recipe in there somewhere.